Date of Award

 The implications for these findings on family life education for couples in the early years of marriage are discussed.
 Suggestions for interventions to promote father involvement are presented.

 Falslev, Tasha Dawn, "The Effect of Father Involvement on Marital Satisfaction" (2010).
-Undergraduate Honors Theses.
+Undergraduate Honors Capstone Projects.
 63.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .